2 Chronicles 8

 Notes

-The Hebrew קֹדֶשׁ הֵמָּה ("they are holy") expresses the Chronicler's central conviction about sacred space.
+The Hebrew קֹדֶשׁ הֵמָּה ("they are holy") expresses the Chronicler's conviction about sacred space.
 The ark had been housed in the City of David -- specifically in the tent David had pitched for it (1 Chronicles 15:1; 2 Chronicles 1:4) -- before being transferred to the temple.
 Even after the ark's removal to the new temple, the ground it had occupied retained its sanctity in Solomon's understanding.
-This reflects the priestly concept of holiness as a quality that radiates outward from the divine presence and imbues the physical space it touches.
+This reflects the priestly concept of holiness as a quality that radiates from the divine presence and imbues the physical space it touches.

 Regular Worship at the Temple (vv.
 12-15)